bhanunischal/kare/DATABASE.md

 **Important:** The `.gitignore` file in this project is already configured to ignore `.env` files, so your credentials will not be committed to version control.

-## 3. Fixing Persistent `Schema engine error`
+## 3. The Definitive Fix for the `Schema engine error`

-If you can connect to your database with a command-line tool like `psql` but `npx prisma db push` consistently fails with a `Schema engine error` and a `Prisma failed to detect the libssl/openssl version` warning, it means Prisma's query engine is incompatible with the libraries in your Firebase Studio development environment.
+If `npx prisma db push` consistently fails with a `Schema engine error` and a `Prisma failed to detect the libssl/openssl version` warning, it means Prisma's query engine is incompatible with the system libraries in your development environment.
 This often happens in specific Linux environments (like this one) that use alternatives to OpenSSL, such as LibreSSL.

-### The Fix: Use a Compatible Prisma Engine
+**The Fix:** Use a Compatible Prisma Engine

-The solution is to tell Prisma to use a more portable query engine that doesn't rely on specific system libraries.
+The solution is to tell Prisma to use a more portable query engine that doesn't rely on the system's specific libraries.
 This is done by adding `binaryTargets = ["native", "linux-musl-openssl-3.0.x"]` to your `prisma/schema.prisma` file. **I have already made this change for you.**

 ### Applying the Fix